Data Automation and Export System / Sustax Automation

 • Security Note: Avoid sharing sensitive data; anonymize if needed.

-(Coming soon) Sustax User's API
+Sustax User API

 Step 1.
-Authentication: Obtain a User Token
+Authentication: Obtain a Secret User Token

 This token authenticates subsequent requests and ensures secure access to your account's data entitlements.